gestimation/cifmodeling/README.md

-In medical research, advanced statistical methods are often required to address censoring, competing risks, and intercurrent events (e.g., treatment switching) that interfere with outcome assessment. cifmodeling provides a compact, unified toolkit for survival and competing-risks analysis in R. It covers both nonparametric estimation and regression modeling of cumulative incidence functions (CIFs), centered around three tightly connected functions.
+In medical research, advanced statistical methods are often required to address censoring, competing risks, and intercurrent events (e.g., treatment switching) that interfere with outcome assessment.
+`cifmodeling` provides a compact, unified toolkit for survival and competing risks analysis in R. It covers both nonparametric estimation and regression modeling of cumulative incidence functions (CIFs), centered around three tightly connected functions.

 - `cifplot()` generates a survival or cumulative incidence curve with marks that represent censoring, competing risks and intercurrent events.
 Various methods for standard error and confidence intervals are available.
 Visualization relies on `ggsurvfit/ggplot2`.

-- `cifpanel()` generates a multi-panel figure for survival or cumulative incidence curves, arranged either in a grid layout or as an inset overlay.
+- `cifpanel()` generates a multi-panel figure for survival/CIF curves, arranged either in a grid layout or as an inset overlay.

 - `polyreg()` fits regression models of cumulative incidence functions based on polytomous log odds products and stratified IPCW estimator.
-  This function is particularly suitable for causal inference in terms of common effect measures, namely risk ratios, odds ratios, and subdistribution hazard ratios, with a competing risks, survival, or binary dataset.
+  This function is particularly suitable for causal inference in terms of common effect measures, namely risk ratios, odds ratios, and subdistribution hazard ratios, with a competing risks, survival, or binary outcome.

 These functions adopt a formula + data syntax, return tidy, publication-ready outputs, and integrate seamlessly with `ggsurvfit` and